MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/creating-a-trace-session-with-a-pdb-file.md

 If the PDB file that you specify does not include the required tracing elements, TraceView displays the "Cannot find PDB file" error message.

+If you use TraceView to open a PDB file on a computer running Windows Server 2003, TraceView automatically exits.